physbuzz/reptheory/readme.md

+Note: The bulk of these notes were written in 2018, I am reviewing them and expanding on them.

 Goals for These Rep Theory Notes
 ===

 There are a few things I want to do related to the basic representation theory presented in these notes.